OGRECave/ogre/Docs/src/manual.md

 # Animation State {#Animation-State}

-When an entity containing animation of any type is created, it is given an ’animation state’ object per animation to allow you to specify the animation state of that single entity (you can animate multiple entities using the same animation definitions, OGRE sorts the reuse out internally).
+When an entity with any kind of animation is created, an 'animation state' object is assigned to each animation.
+This allows you to control both the weight and the time position (where applicable) for applying the animation to that specific entity.
+You can reuse the same animation definitions across multiple entities, and OGRE handles the internal management of this reuse.

-You can retrieve a pointer to the AnimationState object by calling Ogre::Entity::getAnimationState.
-You can then call methods on this returned object to update the animation, probably in the frameStarted event.
-Each AnimationState needs to be enabled using the setEnabled method before the animation it refers to will take effect, and you can set both the weight and the time position (where appropriate) to affect the application of the animation using correlating methods.
-AnimationState also has a very simple method ’addTime’ which allows you to alter the animation position incrementally, and it will automatically loop for you. addTime can take positive or negative values (so you can reverse the animation if you want).
+You can retrieve a pointer to the Ogre::AnimationState object by calling Ogre::Entity::getAnimationState.
+You can then call methods on this returned object to update the animation, probably in the @c frameStarted event.
+Each AnimationState needs to be enabled using the @c setEnabled method before the animation it refers to will take effect.
+AnimationState also has a very simple method @c addTime which allows you to alter the animation position incrementally, and it will automatically loop for you. addTime can take positive or negative values (so you can reverse the animation if you want).

 # Skeletal Animation {#Skeletal-Animation}